 On the 55th floor, there is a free museum and library sponsored by the Hong Kong Monetary Authority.
 There are exhibits describing the development of banking and money in the area.

 There are also good views from the windows.
 People can browse in the library that contains periodicals from central banks, economics books and journals, and the Monetary Authority's own publications.
+A free tour is offered in the afternoon.

 Fast Regional and International Transportation System